per capita income of indian states

 Responsibilities of the Ministry of Statistics and Programme

 Statistical and Programme Implementation Ministry (MoSPI) analyzes and reports economic growth policy and planning data.
 Surveys, censuses, and field investigations by the ministry collect data on prices, industrial and agricultural production, employment, income, and demographics.
-Expert groups find trends, projections, and problems in large datasets using statistical methods.
+Using statistical methods, expert groups find trends, projections, and problems in large datasets.
 The ministry publishes economic indicators, market conditions, population, resource allocation handbooks, bulletins, and statistical reports.
-The state with the lowest per capita income in India is Bihar.

 Per Capita Income of Indian States UPSC